-ADVANCED PLACEMENT ENGLISH LANGUAGE AND COMPOSITION Course Number: 1001420 Semesters: 2 Credit: 1.0 Prerequisites: 90 in Honors English II; teacher approval
+ADVANCED PLACEMENT ENGLISH LANGUAGE AND COMPOSITION

+Prerequisites: At least 90 in Honors English II; teacher approval

 Students will spend a considerable amount of time in the analytical study of non-fiction: letters, autobiography, persuasive essays, critical reviews, scientific writing and political discourse with a less amount of time devoted to examining place and setting in fiction.
 Students will write frequently, and their writings will be shared with and analyzed by their peers and the instructor.
-It is expected that students develop a working vocabulary of literary terms and devices used in the examination of writing, and dissecting the syntax and diction of a work in order to understand the author's intent/ tone.
+It is expected that the students develop a working vocabulary of literary terms and devices used in the examination of writing and dissecting the syntax and diction of a work in order to understand the author's intent/tone.
 Students must take the national Advanced Placement exam in May, at their own expense.